 Since the last century, one of the woods commonly used to produce our Lyra and Giotto pencils and coloured pencils is California incense-cedar, which, as well as historically being one of the most suitable woods for pencil-making, has long satisfied strict sustainability protocols: Programme for Endorsement of Forest Certification schemes (PEFC).
 The incense-cedar wood comes from the forests of California, where new trees are planted in the place of harvested mature trees, thus creating the next generation of the forest.
 Harvesting cycles are at lengthy intervals and involve cutting only a small percentage of the existing trees, according to clearly defined rules for maintaining biodiversity and promoting a natural mix of flora and fauna to allow the survival of animal species, including those which are endangered.

-Giotto and Canson drawing paper is made with 70% fibres sourced from certified forests and the remaining 30% from sawmill waste.
+Giotto and Canson drawing paper is made with fibres for timber and non-timber products sourced from certified forests.
 In this case, the FSC® (Forest Stewardship Council ®) label certifies the Chain of Custody.

 In order to reduce waste, a system for the recovery and reuse of wood waste is in place – waste from cuts which are a necessary part of pencil production – and in a move towards a circular economy, some of our ranges of pencils and frames for canvases are made with wood waste recovered through an industrial process.